Quran desecration

-Quran desecration is the treatment of the Quran in a way that might be considered insulting or blasphemous.
+Quran desecration is the treatment of the Quran in a way that is intended to be insulting or blasphemous.

 In Islamic law, believers must not damage the Quran and must perform a ritual washing before touching it.
 Conversely, intentional damage to copies is considered blasphemous in Islam.
 It is a point of controversy whether non-Muslims should be made to follow Islamic law, and a sensitive topic in international relations how it should be handled when Muslims demand adherence to Islamic Quranic practices by nonbelievers.

 The disposal of worn copies is also of concern to Muslims.
 Because the Quran contains no specifics on how to dispose of a worn or defective text, different and conflicting methods of disposal have been adopted in different regions by different sects.
 According to Islamic historian Michael Cook the Quran should be wrapped in cloth and buried on holy ground where it is unlikely to be trampled on or "safely" placed where it is unlikely to come into contact with impurity.
 Burning, when carried out respectfully, is also considered acceptable: Saudi Arabia, for instance, destroys Qurans that fall short of state standards by burning to avoid soiling the pages.

-The intentional desecration of a copy of the Quran is punishable by imprisonment in some countries, such as Algeria, Cyprus, Denmark, Egypt, Germany, Indonesia, Iraq, Kazakhstan, Kuwait, Lebanon, Malaysia, Morocco, Oman, Qatar, Poland, Portugal, Russia, Slovakia, Sudan, Syria, Turkey and the United Arab Emirates.
-It is also punishable by death in Afghanistan, Iran, Saudi Arabia, Somalia and Yemen and up to life imprisonment in Mauritania, Nigeria and Pakistan.
+The intentional desecration of a copy of the Quran is punishable by imprisonment in Algeria, Belarus, China, Cuba, Egypt, Eritrea, Indonesia, Iraq, Kazakhstan, North Korea, Kuwait, Laos, Lebanon, Libya, Malaysia, Mali, Morocco, Myanmar, Niger, Oman, Qatar, Russia, South Sudan, Sudan, Syria, Tunisia, Turkey, the United Arab Emirates and Venezuela and fines in South Korea and the United Kingdom following criminal prosecution.
+It is also punishable by death in Afghanistan, Iran, Saudi Arabia, Somalia and Yemen and up to life imprisonment in Bangladesh, Mauritania, Nigeria and Pakistan.